soef/alexa-cookie/README.md

 Please use the new method "refreshAlexaCookie" to refresh the cookie data.
 It takes the same options object as the other method and requires the key "formerRegistrationData".
 It returns an updated object will all data as above.
 Please also store this and provide for subsequent calls!

 Since 4.0.0 of this library a new key called "macDms" is also returned when cookies are generated or refreshed.
 This is (right now Oct 2021) needed to use the Push Connection (alexa-remote library).
 Better strt also persisting this field, might be needed more later on.

-## Troubleshooting
-If you still use the SMS based 2FA flow then this might now work.
-Please update the 2fa method in the amazon settings to the current process.

 ## Thanks:
 A big thanks go to soef for the initial version of this library and to many other community users to support in finding out what Amazon changes here and there.